ReMinecraftPE/mcpe/README.md

 for Xperia PLAY.
 It appears to have been fetched before Java Edition Beta 1.4's release.
 This can be seen because the cookie's texture is missing. (it was added in Java Edition Beta 1.4)

+There are plans to create a custom script which downloads and sets up all assets needed for the game.

 ## Screenshots (from the decomp)

 ![Title screen](screenshots/title_screen.png)